Passphrase 🌐 Life

 We do not share any non‑PII with anyone.

 We neither request nor knowingly collect any “personally identifiable information through the Internet about individual consumers residing in California.”
-The fake email you are required to provide, if you choose to provide an email at all, is not personally identifiable.
+The fake email you are required to provide, if you choose to provide an email at all, is not now and never will be personally identifiable.

 CONTENT ERASER LAW: